Disentangling Bias by Modeling Intra- and Inter-modal Causal Attention for Multimodal Sentiment Analysis: Experiments

-\item \textbf{CMU-MOSI (OOD)}~\cite{sun2022counterfactual}: An out-of-distribution (OOD) version of CMU-MOSI, constructed using an adapted simulated annealing algorithm \cite{aarts1987simulated} that iteratively modifies the test distribution to create significant differences in word-sentiment correlations compared to the training set.
-This dataset is specifically designed to evaluate model robustness under distribution shifts in MSA. \end{itemize}
+The OOD variant of CMU-MOSI~\cite{CLUE2022} is constructed via an adapted simulated annealing algorithm~\cite{aarts1987simulated}.
+By iteratively modifying the test distribution, it introduces significant shifts in word-sentiment correlations compared to the training set.
+This dataset serves as a benchmark for evaluating model robustness under distribution shifts.